 As a flammable substance, alcohol also has its own set of restrictions.
 Anything over 3.4 ounces must go in your checked luggage, just like any other liquid.
-While there’s no limit for beverages with less than 24% alcohol per volume, only five liters are allowed if a bottle is between 24 to 70%.
+While there is no limit for beverages with less than 24% alcohol per volume, only 5 liters are allowed if a bottle is between 24% and 70%.

 Unfortunately, no alcoholic beverages with over 70% alcohol content are allowed in checked bags.
-Shipping bottles ahead or purchasing them at a duty free shop are the only way around this TSA rule.
+Shipping bottles ahead or purchasing them at a duty free shop is the only way around this TSA rule.

 While the majority of items that are prohibited by TSA carry-on rules are allowed in checked baggage (such as unloaded guns and sharp objects), there are exceptions to the rule.
-Most highly flammable items are not allowed in checked luggage; this includes liquids, gels, paints and all types of fuel (including lighter fluid).
+When it comes to TSA checked bag restrictions, most highly flammable items are not allowed; this includes liquids, gels, paints and all types of fuel (including lighter fluid).

 Pretty much anything that might prove hazardous to passengers within close quarters and changing cabin pressure has to be left at home.
-If you’re unsure about the status of any item, check the TSA website for up to date information or contact your airline directly for their specific limitations.
+If you are unsure about the status of any item, check the TSA website for up-to-date information or contact your airline directly for their specific limitations.